 Giving scientists superpowers in the battle against disease

 Today's most problematic diseases present notoriously complex biological problems — they are driven by complicated, interdependent biology that is often not (yet!) well understood.

 Empowering the scientists working on these challenges is an enormous opportunity.
 Those working in this space deserve the very best tools.
 We’re here to put the world’s best technology in our partners', starting with MegaMap and its gadgets above.

-If you're part of a group fighting back against disease and are excited by such tools — or just want to see a demo — contact our partnerships team.
+If you're part of a group fighting back against disease and are excited by such tools, request a demo or contact us.
 We'd love to arm you with the technology you deserve.

 - We use this system to study multiple cell types from many organs (and always primary samples), but our interest in immune aging has us focused on peripheral blood mononuclear cells (PBMCs), a heterogeneous immune cell population containing T cells, B cells, natural killer cells, monocytes, and more. ↩︎